-The working interest was acquired from Blue Sky Resources Ltd. in an affiliated party transaction as Zel C. Khan, the Company's former Chief Executive Officer, is related to the ownership of Blue Sky acquired a 100% working interest in the Canadian Property from Vermilion Energy Inc. via Vermilion's subsidiary Vermilion Resources.
+The working interest was acquired from Blue Sky Resources Ltd. in an affiliated party transaction as Zel C. Khan, the Company's former Chief Executive Officer, is related to the ownership of Blue Sky.
+Blue Sky acquired a 100% working interest in the Canadian Property from Vermilion Energy Inc. via Vermilion's subsidiary Vermilion Resources.
 The effective date of the acquisition was May 1, 2020.
 The total purchase price of the property was \$2,000,000 (CAD), with \$1,000,000 of that total due initially.
 The additional \$1,000,000 was contingent on the future price of WTI crude.
 At the time WTI price exceeded \$50/bbl, the Company would pay an additional \$750,000 CAD.
 In addition, at the time WTI price exceeded \$57/bbl the Company would pay an additional \$250,000 CAD (for a cumulative contingent total of \$1,000,000 CAD).
 The price of WTI crude exceeded \$50/bbl on January 6, 2021 and exceeded \$57/bbl on February 8, 2021.
 The additional payments due were netted with the accounts receivable balance from previous Joint Interest Billing statements from BSR.
 The total USD value of the addition was \$787,250, using prevailing exchange rates on the respective dates.
-Included in the terms of the agreement, the Company also funded their portion of the Alberta Energy Regulator ("AER") bond fund requirement \$763,754 CAD (\$564,363 USD), necessary for the wells to continue in production after the acquisition.
-Additional funds in the amount of \$490,624 CAD (\$362,539 USD) remain in the other current asset balance for future payments to BSR, related to the acquisition.
+Included in the terms of the agreement, the Company also funded their portion of the Alberta Energy Regulator ("AER") bond fund requirement \$763,754 CAD (\$576,852 USD), necessary for the wells to continue in production after the acquisition.
+Additional funds in the amount of \$490,624 CAD (\$370,562 USD) remain in the other current asset balance for future payments to BSR, related to the acquisition.

-As of December 31, 2022, Utikuma total estimated net proved reserves were approximately 719 thousand barrels of oil equivalent (MBoe) and total estimated net probable reserves were approximately 177 thousand barrels of oil equivalent (MBoe).
+As of December 31, 2022, Utikuma total estimated net proved reserves were approximately 719 thousand barrels of oil equivalent (Mboe) and total estimated net probable reserves were approximately 177 thousand barrels of oil equivalent (Mboe).

-On May 5, 2023, the Company was notified by Blue Sky Resources (BSR), the operator of our Utikuma asset that the Province of Alberta has declared a state of emergency due to wildfires in Alberta.
-We were informed that because of wildfires in the vicinity of our Utikuma oilfield assets, the field was shut in and all personnel were evacuated, and that the highway to the Slave Lake area has been closed.
-Early assessments of the situation indicate that our Utikuma facilities may have incurred some damage.
+On May 5, 2023, the Company was notified by BSR, the operator of our Utikuma asset that the Province of Alberta has declared a state of emergency due to wildfires in Alberta.
+We were informed that because of wildfires in the vicinity of our oilfield assets, the field was shut in and all personnel were evacuated.
+The Utikuma field incurred some damage from the wildfires, though some of the wells have recently been returned to production.